What We Mean By "Sponsor"

 Without this structure, the transformation loses control long before implementation.

-The standard DCS license includes 10 users because the SSOS expects a fully formed, cross‑functional Sponsor Leadership Team — not a single executive running a transformation alone.
+The standard CFO-TA license includes 10 users because the system expects a fully formed, cross-functional Sponsor Leadership Team.
+These individuals:

 -